Explore-In-HMS/common-mobile-services/README.md

 CommonAnalytics.instance(this)?.saveEvent("cartEvent", myEvent)
 ```

-You can also delete previously collected data with the "clearCachedData()" method.
+You can also delete previously collected data with the `clearCachedData()` method.
 Data configured through the following APIs will be cleared:

 `onEvent`